Terms & Conditions

 We agree to provide enrolled persons with complimentary access to the EBC Online Resource Centre, Online Library and/or any other name provided to the online portal of stored content in www.box.com, to support their studies.
-Access is for 2 years from the date of course orientation for students enrolled in the Certificate in Employer Brand Leadership and 1 year for all other courses.
+Access is for 6 months from the date of the course orientation session.

 10. Fair use policy

-A fair use policy applies of no more than 10 downloads per day on no more than five occasions during a 2 year period for the EBC Online Resource Centre.
+A fair use policy applies of no more than 10 downloads per day on no more than five occasions during the access period for the EBC Online Resource Centre.
 Users are not permitted to download entire folders, other than the folder containing the course text and case study books from the EBC Online Resource Centre.
 The resources can only be use for personal use by the enrolled student.
 A breach of this policy will result in access to the portal being cancelled.

 11. Travel information